emironyuk/ClickHouse/docs/en/sql-reference/statements/create.md

 ALTER USER user DEFAULT ROLE ALL
 ```

-When some role will be assigned to `john` in the future it will become default automatically.
+When some role is assigned to `john` in the future, it will become default automatically.

 Create the user account `john` and make all his future roles default excepting `role1` and `role2`: